Four soldiers killed as militants attack security post in Pakistan

 South Waziristan had served as a base for al-Qaeda and Taliban militants until recent years when Pakistan claimed that it has destroyed all hideouts of terrorists in the northwestern tribal belt.

 According to Pakistan Army, militants hiding across the border occasionally enter into the country and target the security forces in the region.
-(AGENCIES)
+(PTI)

 Four soldiers killed as militants attack security post in Pakistan